 While you’re at it you should also…

-- Avoid junk food, increase fruits and veggies, and exercise regularly.
+- Avoid junk food, increase fruits and veggies like broccoli, apples, celery, beets, spinach and other foods high in fiber and exercise regularly.

 - Eat lean meat, poultry, and fish.

 - Bump up your intake of healthy fats and make sure you get the right protein sources for your lifestyle, whether it be meat-lover or vegan.

 TIPS TO DETOX YOUR BODY IN A HEALTHY WAY

 I get it—sometimes we feel like we need a reboot.
 We want to start fresh and get on track to a healthy lifestyle.
 Rather than suffering through a juice cleanse (that doesn’t work), ditch the yo-yo dieting.
 Give your colon a head start to proper function (no cleanses or laxatives required) and try the following instead:

 - Follow a whole food plan like meal planning or an anti-inflammatory diet.